*Updated 2024

 At sleepaway camp, kids unplug by being kept active

 During the school year, boys and girls are generally sedentary, spending an average of six hours a day behind their desks.
-They then devote an average of seven hours in front of screens.
+They reportedly devote an average of six to nine hours in front of screens on a daily basis.
 At sleepaway camp, though, activities like rock climbing, day-long color wars and water fights make kids excited to unplug and get physically active.
 Even just walking across the large, open spaces of the campgrounds to get from one activity to the other gives kids exercise that they most likely don’t get all year round.
 Not to mention group singalongs and face-to-face activities, like drama, art, dance, music, etc., with other campers nurture socialization skills that often get rusty because of too much solitary screen time.
 Stepping away from smartphones, computers and other tech grants children the mental space to think more deeply about themselves, their surroundings, and their roles in life.
 This can enable children to become mentally, emotionally as well as physically healthier, as the fresh air cleanses their minds and their bodies.

 Absence makes the heart grow fonder